What is a Utility Patent Application?

 Once you file a utility patent application, the clock starts ticking.
 If approved, your patent term lasts for 20 years from the filing date.
 This gives you exclusive rights to your invention, allowing you to control its production, use, and distribution.

-However, note that delays at the patent office don’t always extend your patent term (a Patent Term Adjustment can issue).
+In some cases, delays at the patent office can extend your patent term (a Patent Term Adjustment can issue).
 The sooner your patent is granted, the sooner you can maximize its value.
 I had the unfortunate experience of having long patent office delays in getting a patent on a way to prevent people from copying video DVDs.
 By the time the patent issued, nobody was using DVDs anymore.

 Why Utility Patents Matter